`

 How do I update my personal data?

-It is important that the personal data we hold about you it accurate and current.
-If any of the personal data that you have provided to us changes, such as your email address, or if you become aware that we have any inaccurate personal data about you, please contact us at info@harbourlf.com
+It is important that the personal data we hold about you is accurate and current.
+If any of the personal data that you have provided to us changes, such as your email address, or if you become aware that we have any inaccurate personal data about you, please contact us at info@harbourlf.com.

 3. How is your personal data collected?